DeXP/EbookTalker/README.md

 Converts textual books into audiobooks.
 The input is a normal book in Epub/FB2/TXT format.
 Output is a folder with a set of audio-files - audio book.
 Remember to feed the software with the books you properly own and have a license!

 [Silero](https://github.com/snakers4/silero-models) is used as a TTS engine.
-List of the supported languages: English, Russian and Ukrainian.
+List of the supported languages: English, Russian, Ukrainian, Deutsch, French, Spanish.

 Two UI modes is supported: